Tanuel/baggy/packages/provider-s3/Readme.md

 Currently it is not easily possible to directly access the s3 bucket for file downloads when proxying is enabled, since there is no built-in fallback mechanism if an artifact is missing.
-This could maybe solved with a lambda function
+This could maybe be solved with a redirect to the server on missing artifacts.